libertypi/mtsearch/README.md

 In this script, both types of rate limiting are addressed through the configuration file:

-- `"hourlyLimit": 100` signifies that a maximum of 100 requests can be made within a 3600-second window.
+- `"hourly_limit": 100` signifies that a maximum of 100 requests can be made within a 3600-second window.
-- `"requestInterval": 20` implies that there should be a 20-second gap between each request.
+- `"request_interval": 20` implies that there should be a 20-second gap between each request.

 > **Note**: You're free to experiment with different settings of rate limits until you get banned.
 For scraping a small number of pages, use the `--no-limit` switch to temporarily disable the rate limiter.